samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 ## General SHAP interactions

 All features may interact with each other, and SHAP captures all these 2-way interactions.
-We found that the feature main effects (without interactions) accounted for 62% of the total SHAP values, and 38% of the total SHAP values cam from interactions.
+We found that the feature main effects (without interactions) accounted for 62% of the total SHAP values, and 38% of the total SHAP values came from interactions.
 The figure below shows interactions between all features, excluding the one-hot encoded hospitals.

 <img src="./images/12a_shap_interactions_scatter.jpg" width="1200"/>

 *SHAP interactions between all features, excluding hospital attended.
 One feature is shown on the x-axis, and the other feature is colour-coded (from blue for low feature values, and red for high feature values).
 The y-axis shows the value of the SHAP interaction between the two features; that is the additional value added to the main SHAP effects of each feature.*

-Some key interactions are:
+Some key interactions identified were:
   * If a stroke is haemorrhagic, then the interaction is such that the presence of haemorrhage cancels out much of the other SHAP effects (i.e. stroke severity does not matter if the stroke is haemorrhagic).
   * Likewise elsewhere we find that features that each give negative SHAP values alone have an interaction that attenuates the combined effect of the two features together a little.

 ## Subgroup analysis

-We analyse the observed and predicted use of thrombolysis in subgroups of patients.Those groups are:
+We analysed the observed and predicted use of thrombolysis in subgroups of patients.Those groups are:

   * Mild stroke severity (NIHSS < 5)
   * No precise onset time